lapinek/platform-scripting/README.AM.md

 <br/>

-1. In this case, the access token is delivered by a special `sharedState` object in the context of an authentication tree.
+1. In this case, the access token is delivered by a special `sharedState` object existing in the context of an authentication tree.

 Then, you can send the prepared request with the help of the `httpClient` object provided as a binding to scripts of all types in AM.